The man who made batting look easy

-South Africa's isolation restricted Barry Richards to only four Tests, against Australia in 1969-70 - but he showed the full range of his talent in averaging 72.57 and scoring a whirlwind century in Durban.
-Although the drudge of county cricket rarely appealed to him, he scored a great many runs for Hampshire and formed a dynamic opening partnership with Gordon Greenidge.
+South Africa's isolation restricted Barry Richards, born today, to only four Tests, against Australia in 1969-70 - but he showed the full range of his talent in averaging 72.57 and scoring a whirlwind century in Durban.
+Although the drudgery of county cricket rarely appealed to him, he scored a great many runs for Hampshire and formed a dynamic opening partnership with Gordon Greenidge.
 When he made 356 for South Australia against Western Australia in Perth in 1970-71, he scored 325 in a day.
-He's now a well-known TV commentator.

 From final days to first days - and one of the most blood-and-thunder openings to any Test series in history.
 The 2005 Ashes had been hyped to the rafters all summer long, but amazingly, when the contest finally got underway in front of a packed and expectant Lord's crowd, the cut-and-thrust cricket more than matched the anticipation.
 Steve Harmison cracked Justin Langer on the elbow second ball and drew blood on Ricky Ponting's cheek as he hounded his way to figures of 5 for 43.
 Australia were bundled out for 190, but that was just the start of the entertainment.
 With his matchless manipulation of the Lord's slope, Glenn McGrath responded with a spell of 5 for 2 in 31 balls, including his 500th wicket in Tests, to set his side up for a 239-run win.
 The series, however, still had one or two twists and turns in store.